 How to prepare your child for a new sibling

 Let me preface this by saying that you can do everything listed in this article and your older child will still have feelings of jealousy.
 This is a normal, expected reaction to bringing a new baby into the house.
+I promise, there are ways to prepare a child for new baby!

 Your child is not going to suffer irreparable damage from this change.
 In fact, after a bit, they won’t even remember a time (If they are young enough when a new sibling is added) when it was just him/her.